omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

 ![Step12](../../static/img/zero-to-hero/Step12_2.png 'Step12')

-## Step 13: Create Collection
+## Step 13: Register Collection
-A [collection](https://docs.x.immutable.com/docs/collection-registration) refers to a deployed smart contract and each collection belongs to a project.
+  A [collection](https://docs.x.immutable.com/docs/collection-registration) is a group of NFTs that share a smart contract and each collection belongs to a project.
 Collections are displayed on the marketplace to end users, eg Gods Unchained.

  Navigate to the ***src/onboarding/3-create-collections.ts*** file and populate the following values: